 Muhammad Mamdani

-Dr. Muhammad Mamdani (PharmD, MA, MPH) is Vice President of Data Science and Advanced Analytics at Unity Health Toronto and Director of the University of Toronto Temerty Centre for Artificial Intelligence Research and Education in Medicine (T-CAIREM).
+Dr. Muhammad Mamdani (PharmD, MA, MPH) is Clinical Lead for Artificial Intelligence at Ontario Health and Director of the University of Toronto Temerty Centre for Artificial Intelligence Research and Education in Medicine (T-CAIREM).
 His work is focused on applied artificial intelligence, health economics, drug policy, and health policy.

 André Picard

 André Picard is an award-winning journalist and health columnist for The Globe and Mail, one of Canada’s most widely read newspapers.
-He is the author of six bestselling books and has been appointed a Member of the Order of Canada for his extensive and impactful reporting on public health issues.
+He is the author of six bestselling books and has been invested into the Order of Canada for his extensive and impactful reporting on public health issues.
 In his work, Mr. Picard has explored many topics related to medication appropriateness, including the opioid crisis, the safety of natural health products, as well as polypharmacy and deprescribing among Canadian seniors.

 ross